homestar92/ring-lardner-transcriptions/The Spinning Wheel.md

 ***

 Well, you take a normal woman and if a thing like that had happened, they’d scream or at least show some signs of excitement.
 But this dame just looked at Jess and said: “You’re a darling!’ without raising her voice.
-He made her quit again and now she was seventy or eighty dollars to the
+He made her quit again and now she was seventy or eighty dollars to the good.

-‘ood.

-“T wish I’d been playing more,” she said.
+“I wish I’d been playing more,” she said.
 “It seems silly to just be piking when I can’t lose.”

 “Can’t lose!” says Jess.
 “Don’t get that idear into your head!
 I’ve picked you a winner two nights in succession, that’s as much as you can hope for.
 You better quit while you’re winner.”